-In 1980 at independence Zimbabwe was a seriously divided country.
-Ten years of war had not only served to liberate Zimbabwe, but had created divisions within it.
-South Africa as a neighbour was hostile wanted to weaken Zimbabwe.
-There were problems between Zimbabwe People's Revolutionary Army (ZIPRA) and Zimbabwe African National Liberation Army (ZANLA) had outbreaks of violence in areas surrounding the guerrilla holding camps all over the country.
+In 1980, at independence, Zimbabwe was a seriously divided country.
+Ten years of war had not only served to liberate Zimbabwe but had created divisions within it.
+South Africa as a neighbor was hostile and wanted to weaken Zimbabwe.
+There were problems between Zimbabwe People's Revolutionary Army (ZIPRA) and Zimbabwe African National Liberation Army (ZANLA) which saw outbreaks of violence in areas surrounding the guerrilla holding camps all over the country.
 At times this spilled over into serious violence, such as at Entumbane in 1981.
 By early 1982 there were groups of bandits in Matabeleland, armed men were killing, robbing, and damaging property.

 The Government's attitude was that the two conflicts were one and the same, and that to support ZAPU meant to support dissidents.
 ZAPU denied it was supporting dissidents.
 Whatever the truth of this, it is clear that thousands of innocent civilians in Matabeleland were gruesomely killed, maimed or beaten and had their houses burnt during these years, mostly at the hands of Government forces.